asuh/front-end-macos/readme.md

 ## Sass

-Install your preprocessor of choice, but I recommend using either Sass (or maybe PostCSS).
-They all do the same thing but Sass has the most momentum since the end of the 2010s.
+Install your preprocessor of choice, but I recommend using either Sass or PostCSS, which are functionally identical in preprocessing features but PostCSS has a lot more included like Autoprefixer.

     npm install -g sass